Berta Cáceres: Threats and human rights concerns

 The Inter-American Commission on Human Rights (IACH) included "Bertha Cáceres" (sic) on its 28 June 2009 list of people under threat during the 2009 Honduran coup d'état.
 The following day the IACH issued so-called "precautionary measures (MC 196-09)" in defense of her and other activists, while acknowledging reports that military forces had surrounded her home.

 In 2013, Cáceres told Al Jazeera:

 The army has an assassination list of 18 wanted human rights fighters with my name at the top.
 I want to live, there are many things I still want to do in this world but I have never once considered giving up fighting for our territory, for a life with dignity, because our fight is legitimate.
 I take lots of care but in the end, in this country where there is total impunity I am vulnerable...
 When they want to kill me, they will do it.

-During the campaign against the dam, Cáceres and other organisers were frequently intimidated by the military; on one occasion they were stopped and their vehicle was searched while traveling to Rio Blanco.
+During the campaign against the dam, Cáceres and other organizers were frequently intimidated by the military; on one occasion they were stopped and their vehicle was searched while traveling to Rio Blanco.
 Cáceres claimed that during this search, a gun was planted in the vehicle; the organisers were subsequently arrested on weapons charges and detained overnight in jail.
-The court placed Cáceres under preventative measures, forcing her to sign in at the court every week and preventing her from leaving the country.
+The court placed Cáceres under precautionary measures, forcing her to sign in at the court every week and preventing her from leaving the country.
 The measures were in effect until the case was dismissed in February 2014.

 Court records from 2014 publicized in May 2016 showed that "the government and DESA repeatedly sought to tar Caceres and her colleagues as violent anarchists bent on terrorizing the population through their protests, [...] usurpation, coercion and continued damage and even attempting to undermine the democratic order."

-One of Berta’s favorite expressions was "They are afraid of us because we are not afraid of them," according to Gustavo Castro Soto.
+One of Berta's favorite expressions was "They are afraid of us because we are not afraid of them," according to Mexican environmentalist Gustavo Castro Soto.